-There are no current guidelines to prevent hemangiomas because their cause is unknown.
+There are no current guidelines to prevent hemangiomas.

 American Academy of Dermatology